kedro-org/kedro/docs/source/03_tutorial/02_tutorial_template.md

 ## Install dependencies

 Up to this point, we haven't discussed project dependencies, so now is a good time to examine them.
-We use a `requirents.txt` file to specify a project's dependencies and make it easier for others to run your project.
+We use a `requirements.txt` file to specify a project's dependencies and make it easier for others to run your project.
 This avoids version conflicts by ensuring that you use same Python packages and versions.

 The generic project template bundles some typical dependencies, in `src/requirements.txt`.
 Here's a typical example, although you may find that the version numbers are slightly different depending on the version of Kedro that you are using: